 Compare Programs for Key Statistics

 This is an effective way to generate a quick list.
-Next, you can start to see these programs in the context of how competitive your application is (Scores, letters, publications, etc.).
-You can use the “Compare Programs” tool to see quick stats, like USMLE Step 1 cutoffs, # interviews, etc.
+Next, you can see these programs in the context of your application’s competitiveness (Scores, letters, publications, etc.).
+You can use the “Compare Programs” tool to see quick stats, like # of residents, average hours/week, % of IMG residents, etc.

-Once you have a preliminary list, you can go to the program’s actual website.
-There you can see further information, including IMGs among their current residency class.
+Once you have a preliminary list, you can visit the program’s actual profile page.
+You can see further information there, including the USMLE cutoff, % IMGs among their current residency class, and more.

 Non-US IMGs and the Visa